THE MONA LISA SECRETS

 Objections may still remain, however: a) that these effects are accidental, b) Leonardo could not have contrived such an 'impossible' device, and c) a few individuals, however, may still insist that there is something more than a cold scientific analysis can handle.

 Regarding (a), this is probably dispelled by the fact that Leonardo must have painted deliberately the incongruous horizons, and that he possessed knowledge of optical illusions.
 If he didn't intend the appearance of two horizons and that on the right the mountain is truly higher and there is an apparent lake at a high altitude (say, this is the reality), this would constitute a mistake for a professional artist (because of the unreal distraction); hardly the product of a master such as he.
 That is, a good artist will not paint some arrangement as it is if it looks wrong.
 Thus this indicates very strongly he was up to something.
 The second query (b) above, is possibly justified; that he didn't contrive the effect--totally consciously.
 There is an explanation to this which combines with the answer to query (4) above and also (c).
+Let's begin with the more conventional view.

 If there is something magical or spiritual about the painting, or any other object within the third dimension, the 'supernatural force' will influence the distribution of molecules in the third dimension, no matter how subtle (and, in principle, this is easily handled by the concepts of current quantum physics).
-A very interesting channelled source of information, the Unarius Educational Foundation, San Diego, has produced over one hundred volumes of spiritual material.
+A very interesting channelled source of information, the Unarius Educational Foundation, San Diego, has produced over one-hundred volumes of spiritual material.
 It was channelled briefly by them that Leonardo da Vinci painted his interpretation of his 'twin soul' in the 'higher worlds'.
 (Consciousness is not the product of the brain and originally would be neutral prior to dividing into a male and female energy essence with complementary characteristics.)

 Twin souls are capable of acting as one whole.
 It would be an easy matter for Leonardo's twin--in particular, the two combined--to influence his body to create the above effects with some conscious contribution on the part of da Vinci, such as the optical illusions around the mouth and the displaced horizon.
 Thus he could have 'unconsciously' engineered the other more obscure effects.